Weddings & Elopements

 What forms of payment do you accept?

-Credit card, cash, check, or PayPal.
+Credit card, cash, check, PayPal, or Google Wallet.
 I will take them all.